 What are PTZ Cameras?

 To support your journey of gaining better jobsite visibility, let’s see what makes PTZ cameras a practical solution for construction monitoring.
 Pan, tilt, and zoom are the three essential movements that allow you to capture a comprehensive view of your worksite activities.
 Beyond these basic functions, PTZ cameras offer features that make them worthy additions to your toolbox.
 Most notably, their remote control capabilities set them apart from fixed cameras.
-While fixed cameras remain stationary with a limited field of view, you can control PTZ cameras remotely, providing unparalleled flexibility in monitoring your jobsite.
+While fixed construction cameras remain stationary with a limited field of view, you can control PTZ cameras remotely, providing unparalleled flexibility in monitoring your jobsite.

 Furthermore, these cameras offer: